lucbettaieb/lucbettaieb.github.io/about.markdown

 permalink: /about/
 ---

 Hey!
 I'm Luc.
 I'm a robotics engineer based in San Francisco.
-For work, I write software that power mobile and indsutrial robotic systems.
-My interests there lie in on-robot infrastructure, sensor and device drivers, localization and state-estimation, system integration, quality engineering, and more.
+For work, I write software that powers mobile and indsutrial robotic systems.
+My interests within robotics revolve around on-robot infrastructure, sensor and device drivers, localization and state-estimation, system integration, quality engineering, and more.
 You may think of me as a full-stack roboticist.

 Outside of work, you will find me outside enjoying nature as much as possible.